 Scott Jackson is an extension professor whose primary responsibility is to develop and implement integrated research and extension projects in collaboration with conservation practitioners.
 His interests include wildlife ecology and conservation, wetland assessment and monitoring, impacts of roads and highways on wildlife, and landscape-based ecological assessment.
 His research projects include the Conservation Assessment and Prioritization System, Designing Sustainable Landscapes, North Atlantic Aquatic Connectivity Collaborative, wetlands assessment and monitoring, and ecosystem-focused climate adaptation.

-Ana Jamarillo works for the Holyoke Health Center as the Community Engagement Specialist.
+Ana Jaramillo works for the Holyoke Health Center as the Community Engagement Specialist.
 She is a Colombian Latina co-owner of Tamales Exquisitos, a food science engineer, a certified community health worker, a community engagement specialist, a Let’s Move Hampden County 5210 program coordinator, and a chef.
 She is on the steering committee of the Pioneer Valley Asthma Coalition.

 Theresa Kerchner is the Executive Director of the Kennebec Land Trust.
 She earned a master’s degree in ecology and environmental science from the University of Maine in 2002.
 In 2009, she led an effort with the Maine Forest Service to found the Kennebec Woodland Partnership.
 In 2013, with support from the Elmina B. Sewall Foundation, KLT and five statewide partners launched Local Wood WORKS which aims to advance and promote sustainable forestry, regional wood markets, and landscape-level forestland conservation.